 Students who complete the pre-pharmacy program at Manchester University with a cumulative GPA of at least 3.3 will be guaranteed an interview for the Doctor of Pharmacy program.
-Students with strong records who meet the minimum cumulative and prerequisite GPA requirements of 2.5 will still be considered for admission; however, these students are not guaranteed an interview.
+Students with strong records who meet the preferred minimum cumulative and prerequisite GPA requirements of 2.5 will still be considered for admission; however, these students are not guaranteed an interview.
 An Early Assurance program exists for incoming first year students at Manchester with a cumulative high school GPA of at least 3.5.
-Early Assurance leads to a reserved seat in the Pharmacy Program class for students who maintain at least a 3.5 cumulative GPA at Manchester and who meet other admission requirements.
+Early Assurance leads to a reserved seat in the Pharmacy Program class for students who maintain at least a 3.0 cumulative GPA at Manchester and who complete the admissions process and meet other admission requirements.